xriss/djon/readme.md

-Strings can contain 0x00 bytes and non UTF8 sequences so may need to be considered possible binary data when dealing with a language like java script where strings must be UTF16.
+Strings can contain 0x00 bytes and non UTF8 sequences so may need to be considered possible binary data when dealing with a language like javascript where strings must be UTF16.

 	STRING_NAKED || STRING_QUOTED